abdulkaderjeelani/Copious/README.md

 Multitenancy support

 Security flow:
-User tries to access application -
+-User tries to access application ->
-  Server issues a XSRF token -
+  -Server issues a XSRF token ->
-    User gets Redericted to login -
+    -User gets Redericted to login ->
-      User login with credentials -
+      -User login with credentials ->
-        Server authenticates with the provided credentials and issues a JWT token if valid - The token contains the user identity - This token is then used along with the XSRF token in subsequent request to the application -
+       - Server authenticates with the provided credentials and issues a JWT token if valid -> -The token contains the user identity - This token is then used along with the XSRF token in subsequent request to the  application ->
-            Application first checks the XSRF token to pervent forgery (ANTI FORGERY) - After that application check for identity token (AUTHENTICATION) - Then based upon the requested action the server check the user rights (AUTHORIZATION) - Application can now perform the action.
+           - Application first checks the XSRF token to pervent forgery (ANTI FORGERY) ->
+             - After that application check for identity token (AUTHENTICATION) - >
+               - Then based upon the requested action the server check the user rights (AUTHORIZATION) ->
+                 - Application can now perform the action.